rancher/rancher.github.io/rancher/rancher-ui/infrastructure/hosts/index.md

 With each host, you have the ability to add labels to help you organize your hosts.
 The labels are a key/value pair and the keys must be unique identifiers.
 If you added two keys with different values, we'll take the last inputted value to use as the key/value pair.

-By adding labels to hosts, you can use these labels when [scheduling services]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/adding-services/#scheduling-services) and create a whitelist or blacklist of hosts for your [services]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/adding-services/) to run on.
+By adding labels to hosts, you can use these labels when [schedule services/load balancers/services]({{site.baseurl}}/rancher/rancher-ui/scheduling/) and create a whitelist or blacklist of hosts for your [services]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/adding-services/) to run on.

 <a id="machine-config"></a>
 ### Host Access for Hosts created by Rancher